ipeaGIT/r5r/README.md

 **r5r** is an `R` package for rapid realistic routing on multimodal transport networks (walk, bike, public transport and car).
-It provides a simple and friendly interface to R<sup>5</sup>, the [Rapid Realistic Routing on Real-world and Reimagined networks](https://github.com/conveyal/r5).
+It provides a simple and friendly interface to R<sup>5</sup>, the [Rapid Realistic Routing on Real-world and Reimagined networks](https://github.com/conveyal/r5), the routing engine developed independently by [Conveyal](http://conveyal.com).

 **r5r** is a simple way to run R<sup>5</sup> locally, what allows users to